|

 to me.
 Perhaps it has something to do with their TracFone

-services being based on "units" rather than rating calls in dollars and
+services historically being based on "units" rather than rating calls

 reduce the confusion of having too many offers under one brand making